For more information contact:

 In addition, ORSO may request a copy of the subcontractor’s federally-approved property control system or a copy of its property control policies.

-Sponsored Programs Services is responsible for ensuring that the subcontractor submits property reports for the reporting periods specified in the subcontract.
+SPS works with departmental research administrators to ensure that the subcontractor submits property reports for the reporting periods specified in the subcontract.